-Before the new regime, the pool was self-regulated.
+Before the new regime, “the agile club” pool was self organized.
 Even when gaming the system, it still supported safety and comfort, but the people themselves took decisions by themselves.
 Once it went into command & control mode, people felt that the choice was taken away from them, and resisted.
 Safety was maintained, but the comfort level dropped.

 In addition, all decisions of “which lane should I pick” now moved to the lifeguard.
 Since the lifeguard was not that busy, that wasn’t really a problem.
 But creating a single point of decision creates a bottleneck, that in regular team work is not healthy.